CarolSonghb/Movie-System/README.md

 --------------------------------------------------------

 **This is a web app written using MVC and OOP approaches.**
 **The programming languages used in the app are Python, Flask, HTML, CSS, Javascript, Bootstrap and Vue.js.
-Json fiels are used as intial mocking data.**
+Json files are used as intial mocking data.**

 *Three user roles with different functions (username and password can be found in the json files)*
 * Admin: